9072997/scale-backup/README.md

 scale-backup backup <vm name> <backup name>
 ```

 Scale exports consist of a folder with an XML file and some qcow2 images.
-This command will export the given VM to a new folder in the location configured in `config.toml`.
+This command will export the given VM to a new folder in the location configured in `scale-backup.toml`.

 ### restore
 This command takes 2 arguments